September 1914 – A three story building opens on Anderson Avenue on the current site of Berkman Elementary. It houses white students in all grades.

 April 1934 – 1.5 acres purchased from Mr. Tennie Q. Aten for $200 for the Mexican School.
 In May 1934, .3 acres was added to the purchase for an additional $25.
 This land is atop what was known as “College Hill,” situated south of Brushy Creek and east of Chisholm Trail where the Round Rock Institute existed from 1883-1913.
 (This land is on the hilltop between the current Wendy’s on Round Rock Avenue and Comfort Suites.)
 The school opened on October 8, 1934

-March 16, 1943 – Voters approve a $12,00 bond to complete a new high school building. the vote is 52-4.
+March 16, 1943 – Voters approve a $12,000 bond to complete a new high school building.
+The vote is 52-4.
 This building is the current C.D.
 Fulkes Middle School.

 September 1944 – Round Rock High School opens at 400 Anderson Avenue, housing grades 7-12.
 (Grades K-6 remain in the three-story building located next door.)

-June 1948 – Filing of a lawsuit by the League of Latin American Citizens (Delgado vs. Bastrop ISD), against segregation of Mexican-American students in Texas.
-The court ruling closes Round Rock’s Mexican School and students are transferred to Central (Berkman) Elementary School.
+June 1948 – A lawsuit by the League of Latin American Citizens (Delgado vs. Bastrop ISD), against segregation of Mexican-American students in Texas was filed.
+The court ruling in favor of Delgado results in the closing of Round Rock’s Mexican School.
+Students are transferred to Central (Berkman) Elementary School.

 July 19, 1958 – Voters approve a bond election for $158,000 to construct a new elementary school.
 The new 12-classroom school opens in September 1959, replacing the 1914 structure.
 Originally named Central Elementary School, the school is now Berkman Elementary School.